DaisyHorsfall/csy1018-assign1/README.md

 	I have added in a 1350x300 cover image (currently represented by a placeholder) and three boxes of information on the homepage (index page).
 Content on the 'CV' page has been added.
 I have shortened the biography on the 'Bio' page and have added 3 300x175 images (represented by placeholders).
 The styling on the 'Contact' page has also been updated to make the whole site consistent.

 Version 6 - 6/01/17
 	I have added in a media query	to adapt the website so it can be displayed well on mobile devices.
-I have used @media (max-width:30em).
+It has a perimeter of 1 and 500px.

+Version 7 - 6/01/17
+	I have added in a second media query so the website can be displayed well on a tablet device.
+It has a perimeter of 501 - 1024px.